GamesCrafters/gamescrafters.github.io/content/main/knowledge/hashing.md

 <details>
 <summary>Q4: In the bias + rearrangement hashing scheme, what does the bias (offset) represent?

-A) The total number of legal boards with fewer pieces than the current position
+A) The total number of legal boards with fewer pieces than the current position<br>
-B) The number of Xs minus the number of Os on the board
+B) The number of Xs minus the number of Os on the board<br>
-C) The index of the first blank slot on the board
+C) The index of the first blank slot on the board<br>
-D) The number of winning positions reachable from the current state
+D) The number of winning positions reachable from the current state<br>
 </summary>

 **Answer: A** — The bias is an offset that skips over all the hash entries already used by boards with fewer total pieces.
 It counts all the legal boards in every earlier bucket in the zigzag pattern, so that boards with different piece counts never collide in the hash table.